Covid-19 update (12 April 2021)

 Guidelines for accessing the National Park responsibly #RespectProtectEnjoy

-- Know Before You Go and plan ahead: Before travelling here for your outdoor exercise, please check online to see if the outdoor public space is open first.
+- Know Before You Go and plan ahead: Before travelling here, please check online to see if facilities are open first.
 It’s also worth checking for road closures during severe weather as well as any planned roadworks, as there may be lengthy diversions in place.

 - Avoid popular spots: Large gatherings at beauty spots will only make social distancing incredibly difficult.
 If you arrive at a site that is already busy, go elsewhere or come another time.
 If car parks are full, remember do not park on verges or block gates, which restricts access for local residents, farm vehicles or emergency services; find an alternative.
 We have created a list of car parks within the National Park to help when planning your day, and some guidance on finding quieter spots to give you the opportunity to explore somewhere new..

 - Follow The Countryside Code #RespectProtectEnjoy

-If you do choose to exercise in the North York Moors, please make sure that you are following The Countryside Code:
+If you do are heading out into the North York Moors, please make sure you are following The Countryside Code:

-- Respect wildlife and livestock: It’s lambing and breeding season for birds that nest on the ground so it's very important to keep your dog on a short lead (less than 2 metres) when near farm animals, and also on moorland until 31 July.
+- Respect wildlife and livestock: It’s lambing and breeding season for birds that nest on the ground so it's very important to keep your dog under close control, preferably on a short lead (less than 2 metres) when near farm animals, and also on moorland until 31 July.
 An excitable puppy or dog can cause real stress and harm to pregnant sheep and lambs.
-If cattle act aggressively, it is safer if you let it off the lead.
-Other wildlife, such as baby deer, may have moved into the spaces we left behind so stick to defined routes and keep dogs under close control wherever you are to protect wildlife.
+If cattle act aggressively, it is safer if you let your dog off the lead.
+Other wildlife, such as baby deer, may have moved into the spaces we left behind so stick to defined routes and tread carefully.
 If you are driving, please slow down and drive with care on moorland roads as there is very likely to be a sheep or bird wandering around the next bend.

 Whilst the National Park Authority has closed some functions, such as National Park Centres, it is able to operate the majority of its administrative functions remotely, including Planning, with most of our staff now working from home.